 For corporations, there are three key ways to fulfill sustainability targets.
 First, companies like Apple have taken steps to install solar panels at their headquarters to produce as much clean energy as possible on-site.
 Another great example of this approach is Tesla’s Gigafactory in Nevada, where the plan is to ultimately be able to run the entire facility off of clean solar energy produced (and stored) on-site.

 The third approach is to contract directly with renewable resource developers to build a solar or wind farm explicitly for your company.
-The best resource for tracking these types of deals is the Rocky Mountain Institute’s Business Renewable Center.
-In 2018, corporate renewable procurements spiked to nearly 6.5 gigawatts (million kilowatts) of renewable capacity, more than doubling the total for 2017.
-According to Wood Mackenzie’s “10 trends shaping the global solar market in 2019”, a quarter of all solar projects announced in 2018 were driven by corporate renewable procurement.
+The best resources for tracking these types of deals are the Rocky Mountain Institute (RMI)’s Business Renewables Center and Bloomberg New Energy Finance (BNEF).
+According to BNEF, corporate renewable procurements were about 11.9 gigawatts (GW, or million kilowatts) of renewable capacity in 2020, a dip from the 14.1 gigawatts procured in 2019.
+RMI has a goal of helping corporations procure 60 GW of renewable energy by 2030.

 Case studies: tech companies walking the talk